chillcicada/tntt/src/layouts/front-matter.typ

 /// Front Matter Layout
 ///
 /// - twoside (bool): Whether to use two-sided layout.
-/// - page-start (int): The page number to start from.
 /// - page-numbering (str): The numbering format for the page.
 /// - it (content): The content to be displayed in the front matter.
 /// -> content